 The AMA has been a strong opponent of discrimination based on genetic information, in part because patient care is negatively impacted by fear of such discrimination.
-GINA has afforded important protections, and increased awareness of this Act may reduce the fear.
-However, GINA leaves individuals vulnerable to discrimination in areas such as life, long-term care and disability insurance, and does not extend to certain sectors of the population.
+GINA has afforded important protections, and increased awareness of it may reduce the fear.
+However, GINA leaves individuals vulnerable to discrimination in areas such as life, long-term care, and disability insurance, and does not extend to certain sectors of the population.
 Physicians are impeded in the delivery of care when patients are not forthcoming about genetic information or ask for measures such as withholding genetic information from medical records.
 Physicians also may be expected to be unreasonably fluent in detailed legal nuances of current protections.
-The AMA believes that the increasingly common uses of genetic informationboth inside and outside of the clinical setting-and the inherent difficulty in maintaining the privacy of individuals' genetic information make it essential that robust and comprehensive protections against genetic discrimination and misuse of genetic information be enacted.
+The Council believes that the increasingly common uses of genetic information both inside and outside of the clinical setting and the difficulty in maintaining the privacy of individuals' genetic information, combined with the negative impact of the fear of genetic discrimination on patient care, make it essential that robust and comprehensive protections against genetic discrimination and misuse of genetic information be enacted.
 Such protections would benefit physicians, the research community, and most importantly, patients.